K4inan/K4inan/README.md

 - 👋 Hi, I’m @K4inan and i'm Brazilian
 - 👀 I’m interested in Programming
-- 🌱 I am currently learning programming logic and in the future I will study other programming languages
+- 🌱 I am currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...